lrhyde/lrhyde/README.md

 🌸 My name is Lauren, and I'm a computer science student in UIUC's Grainger School of Engineering.

-☀️ At UIUC, I work as a developer for the [d7 Research Group](https://d7.cs.illinois.edu/visualizations/) on the [Data Science Mastery Platform](https://mastery.cs.illinois.edu/) and [MicroCredentials at Illinois](https://d7.cs.illinois.edu/projects/microcredentials-at-illinois/) projects, and also volunteer at [Hack4Impact](https://uiuc.hack4impact.org/).
+☀️ At UIUC, I work as a developer for the [d7 Research Group](https://d7.cs.illinois.edu/visualizations/) on the [Data Science Mastery Platform](https://mastery.cs.illinois.edu/) project, and also volunteer at [Hack4Impact](https://uiuc.hack4impact.org/).

 💙 Over the summer, I was a Software Engineering Intern at PayPal on the enterprise compliance solutions team.